mooinglemur/vlege/README.md

 $
 ```

-If everything went well, you should get a pile of -thumb and -medium images, along with an index.html listing.
+If everything went well, you should get a pile of -thumb images, and an index.html listing.
+If everything didn't go well, you'll get an error message and possibly a stacktrace.

 Copyright